flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command Initialize the Akiko Chunky To Planar routine.
+This command initialize the `Akiko` Chunky To Planar routine.

 It checks the presence of the `CD32 Akiko Chip`, checks if the graphics.library is `V40+`, and finally updates the `GfxBase -> ChunkyToPlanarPtr` address if necessary.